kenchuks44/CI-CD-with-AWS-CodePipeline/README.md

 ![Screenshot (846)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/9b9a7235-ba82-42d9-9a2e-d2974bb5955a)

 Next, we create a target group.
 A target group is used to route requests to one or more registered targets, such as EC2 instances, IP addresses, or Lambda functions.
 Target groups are essential for managing and distributing incoming traffic efficiently to ensure that applications are scalable and highly available.
 This target group is going to be pointing to containers running in the ECS Fargate( hence, target type of IP selected).
-Note that for now, no target would be registered.

 ![Screenshot (849)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/324550d8-df41-4fa0-8628-9cd7ac947b37)